ericdouglas/onli-reducer/README.md

 ### `onli(actions)`

 The `onli` method expects an object that contains your public/synchrounous actions.
-It returns an array with two elements: a reducer (`function`) and an array with strings that represents your types (`[string]`)
+It returns an array with two elements: a reducer (`function`) and an array with strings that represents your types (`[string]`).

 ```js
 import onli from "onli-reducer"